What is stevia: benefit or harm? Stevia sweetener - beneficial properties and uses.

 • essential oils.

-The diterpene glycosides (stevioside and rebaudiosides) found in honey grass provide the sweet taste of the plant.
+Diterpene glycosides (stevioside and rebaudioside) contained in honey grass provide the sweet taste of the plant.
 Just 1 leaf of stevia can replace a teaspoon of sugar.
-Stevioside - a glycoside synthesized from a plant extract, is known as a food supplement E960.
+Stevioside is a glycoside synthesized from a plant extract, known as the food additive E960.

 Stevia - unique plant, which is valued not only for its sweet taste, but also for healing properties